microsoft/vscode-cmake-tools/README.md

   - Do not forcibly set `BUILD_SHARED_LIBS`
   - Fix issues with incorrect debug paths with cmake-server
   - `cmake.platform` setting for controlling the `-A` CMake option.
-  - New command `cmake.debugTargetProgramPath` for usage in `launch.json`:
+  - New command `cmake.launchTargetProgramPath` for usage in `launch.json`:
-    - This means that other debuggers can be used with CMake Tools just by setting them up with `launch.json`, using `${command.cmake.debugTargetProgramPath}` as the path to the program.
+    - This means that other debuggers can be used with CMake Tools just by setting them up with `launch.json`, using `${command.cmake.launchTargetProgramPath}` as the path to the program.
 VSCode will replace that with the path from CMake Tools.
 This makes setting up permanent debugging configurations easier than before.
 Also, the `Debug` button in the status bar is *only* visible if the Microsoft C/C++ extension